OneKeyHQ/documents/docs/Extension/02-API Reference/ethereum-provider.md

 ## Events

-The MetaMask provider implements the [Node.js `EventEmitter`](https://nodejs.org/api/events.html) API.
+The OneKey provider implements the [Node.js `EventEmitter`](https://nodejs.org/api/events.html) API.
 This sections details the events emitted via that API.
 There are innumerable `EventEmitter` guides elsewhere, but you can listen for events like this: